Causes of earache

 Treatment for earache

 Earache treatment depends on the cause of the earache.

 If your child has a sore ear because of an ear infection, your GP will consider what’s causing the infection before deciding on treatment.
-Most infections are caused by viruses, so antibiotics won’t help.
-Your GP will prescribe antibiotics only if the infection is caused by bacteria.
+For example, your GP will prescribe antibiotics if your child has an ear infection caused by bacteria.

 For things stuck in a child’s ear, the treatment will usually depend on what the object is.
 If it’s something soft like a corn kernel, the doctor might use fine forceps or a special spoon to get it out.
 If it’s hard – for example, a plastic bead from a necklace – the doctor might use a special syringe to flush out the object.

 Never try to remove an object from your child’s ear yourself.

 If the earache is caused by a burst eardrum, the eardrum will usually fix itself.
 It’s still important that your GP checks your child.

 If the sore ear is caused by a nearby infection like tonsillitis or sinusitis, your GP will tell you what to do about these conditions.